Taskforce for Interrogation Cell: History

 According to The Guardian the Taskforce for Interrogation Cell uses various forms of torture to interrogate suspects, including British citizens suspected of being terrorists.
-The Taskforce has coordinated interrogation activities with MI5 and MI6 of Britain when interrogating British-Bangladesh suspects.
+The Taskforce has coordinated interrogation activities with MI5 and MI6 of Britain, when interrogating British-Bangladeshi suspects.

-During the 2006–2008 Bangladeshi political crisis, the Task Force Interrogation provided information on corruption by politicians to Bangladesh news organisations, such as The Daily Star.
+During the 2006–2008 Bangladeshi political crisis, the Taskforce for Interrogation Cell provided information on corruption by politicians to Bangladesh news organisations, such as The Daily Star.
 The editor of The Daily Star expressed regret over using information provided by the cell.

-Brigadier General (retired) Abdur Rahim, former Director General of National Security Intelligence, was interrogated at the Taskforce for Interrogation Cell after his arrest in the 2004 arms and ammunition haul in Chittagong case in 2009.
+Brigadier General (retired) Abdur Rahim, former director general of National Security Intelligence, was interrogated at the Taskforce for Interrogation Cell after his arrest in the 2004 arms and ammunition haul in Chittagong case in 2009.

 In 2012, a special committee of the Parliament of Bangladesh recommended the closure of Taskforce for Interrogation Cell and recommended restricting the involvement of Directorate General of Forces Intelligence in national politics.

+In August 2024, after the fall of the Sheikh Hasina led Awami League government, security forces destroyed this along with other secret detention centers.

 Temporary branch

 After the Bangladesh Rifles mutiny in February 2009, a temporary Taskforce for Interrogation Cell was established inside the headquarters of Bangladesh Rifles in Pilkhana, Dhaka.
 It was closed down in January 2010 following allegations of torture under a supervision of a government committee.
 The committee was led by Additional Secretary Md Ghulam Hussain of the Ministry of Home Affairs.
-Its members were Additional Inspector General Shah Jamal Raj, chief of Criminal Investigation Department, and Major General Md Mainul Islam, Director General of Bangladesh Rifles.
-During interrogation 67 mutineers died in custody.
+Its members were Additional Inspector General Shah Jamal Raj, chief of Criminal Investigation Department, and Major General Md Mainul Islam, director general of the Bangladesh Rifles.
+During interrogation, 67 mutineers died in custody.
 The bodies of some of the dead soldiers showed signs of torture.